 It is the Department’s goal to prevent any income that you did not receive or file for from being reported under your SSN.
 We are working diligently to process returned payments, debit cards, checks; return a significant number of fraud calls, and investigate identity theft complaints.

-If you were a victim of identity theft but no benefits were paid on the claim, you should NOT receive a 1099G.
-If a claim was opened and paid using your information and you did not receive the funds and therefore were unable to return them to the department, you should visit the UC Benefits Website and click "Report Fraud" to complete and submit the Identity Theft Complaint Form.
-Do not login.
-Upon completion of the investigation, if it is found that you were a true victim of identity theft, a revised 1099G will be issued to you.
+If a claim was opened and paid using your information and you did not receive the funds and therefore were unable to return them to the department, you should visit our Report Fraud page to get started by submiting the Identity Theft Complaint Form.
+Upon completion of the investigation, if it is found that you were a true victim of identity theft, a revised 1099-G will be issued to you.

 Both claimants and employers can commit fraud against the unemployment system.
 The most common types of claimant fraud include knowingly submitting false information to obtain benefits or increase the amount of those benefits; continuing to collect benefits when knowing oneself to be ineligible; intentionally not reporting wages or income while collecting full benefits; or continuing to collect benefits after returning to work full-time.